-Black Lives Matter: Readings for Artists
+Black Lives Matter: Readings for Artists and Business Owners

 Police brutality and racism is a white problem that white people created and need to fix.
-Not only now, but always, we need to unpack our privileges and roles as oppressors, accomplices, and artists.
+Not only now, but always.
+We need to unpack our privileges and roles as oppressors, accomplices, and artists.

 Below are articles geared at the responsibilities of creative artists.

 This is a live post that I'll be updating as articles make their way to me.
+There are so many fantastic articles out there, but I'm trying to curate ones with actionable items (or frameworks of actions you should not be taking).
+Last updated 6/9/2021

 When I see your overworked hand-lettering and your redraw of George’s selfie and your retro typography protest poster, I feel like I, as a black creative, should be joining in.
 If anyone, I should be making a statement, giving a hot take, offering art to the world.